jessbudd/open-web-advocacy/.github/CONTRIBUTING.md

 The file name of the new language page must be identical to the english version.

+Translate the new page, including the front matter title and meta description.

+The permalink front matter should be updated to include the language code as a parent folder.
+For example `permalink: '/get-involved/'` becomes `permalink: /es/get-involved/`.

-Translate the new page file and raise a pull request :tada:
+Raise a pull request :tada:

 ### Guidelines